 2. The different forms of a particular gene are called alleles.

-In the given figure of allele, R allele is given for round seeds and r for wrinkled seeds.
-R and r are alleles because they are alternative forms of the gene for seed shape.
+In the given figure of the allele, R allele is given for round seeds and r for wrinkled seeds.
+R and rare alleles because they are alternative forms of the gene for seed shape.
 Alternative alleles are typically represented by the same letter or combination of letters, distinguished either by uppercase and lowercase or by means of superscripts and subscripts or some other typographic identifier.
 All alleles for any particular gene are found at a specific place on a chromosome called the locus for that gene.
-(The plural of locus is loci.)
+(The plural of the locus is loci.)
 Thus, there is a specific place—a locus—on a chromosome in pea plants where the shape of seeds is determined.
 This locus might be occupied by an allele for round seeds or an allele for wrinkled seeds.
-The allele is alternative form of gene which is found at same locus on a chromosome.
+An allele is an alternative form of the gene which is found at the same locus on a chromosome.

 The frequency of all the alleles of all the genes in a population constitutes the gene pool of that population.
 Changes in the gene pool, via changes in allele frequency, are the basis of evolution.

 Allele frequency - Allele frequency or gene frequency is the proportion of the copies of a gene at a particular locus in a population.
 This can be expressed as a fraction, decimal or percentage.
 For a given allele X, found at a locus, Y, the allele frequency of allele X would mathematically be represented as:

 So, for instance, if in a population of 300 diploid organisms, a single genetic locus has three alleles; allele a, allele b and allele c.
 Allele a appears 174 times then, given that there must be 600 copies of all the alleles for this locus in total (300 x 2 loci, due to diploidy), the allele frequency of allele a is 174/600 or 29%.